 Any modification to the fire annunciation system must be coordinated and approved by Akridge and performed by the building's designated contractor (See Exhibit A).
 Akridge and the building's designated fire alarm contractor must be contacted prior to beginning any on-site fire alarm related work.
 The designated contractor will contract directly with the Client's contractor.
-Akridge must be notified at least 48 hours before commencement of work.
+Akridge must be notified at least 48 hours before commencement of work using a POA.
+Fire Alarm System Tie-In Guidelines are listing in Exhibit K.